This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 The other parameters of Sketch and Samples outline are:

 Width - This parameter is common for all five outline types.
 Width is the width of reference cells along the outline to which the stitches are projected.
-It is not necessarily the width of finished outline, because projected stitch sample can be wider or narrower than reference cells.
-The bigger value you adjust the thicker outline you get.
+It is not necessarily the width of the finished outline, because the projected stitch sample can be wider or narrower than the reference cells.
+The higher the value you adjust, the thicker the outline you get.

 Min.
 Length and Max.
-Length - When user changes the sample, program automatically sets these two parameters together with width to values default for this sample.
-However, user can change these parameters.
+Length - When the user changes the sample, the program automatically sets these two parameters together with the width to the default values for this sample.
+However, the user can change these parameters.

 2.3 Satin Outline